-In both of these situations, disaster could have been avoided.
-Had they taken expert advice before the event, arrangements could have been made, to ensure that both ended up with the outcome they desired.
+In both these situations, a solution was available.
+Had they taken expert advice before the event, arrangements could have been made to ensure that both ended up with the outcome they desired.

 A suitable critical illness insurance policy would have been the best way to provide protection against the financial consequences of having a serious illness in both cases.
-These policies pay a cash lump sum on diagnosis of a specified critical illness or disability.
+These policies pay a tax-free cash lump sum on diagnosis of a specified critical illness or disability.
+Critical illness policies do not cover everything although the latest version of the Guide to Minimum Standards of Critical Illness Cover published by the ABI states that new policies must cover at least cancer, heart attack and stroke.